lukasturcani/stk/docs/source/intermediate_ea_example.rst

         ),
     )

-One of the improvements we want to make, is prevent the recalculation of fitness values, for molecules where a fitness value was already found.
+One of the improvements we want to make, is to prevent the recalculation of fitness values, for molecules where a fitness value was already found.
 We can achieve this by storing calculated fitness values in a :class:`.ValueDatabase`, such as :class:`.ValueMongoDb`.
 By using the `input_database` and `output_database` parameters, our :class:`.PropertyVector` will deposit and retrieve values from this database automatically